What makes NZLocums & NZMedJobs different to other agencies recruiting for NZ and Australia?

 How does childcare and schooling work for my children?

+If your children are under five years old early childhood education (ECE) is available for them.
 If your children are over five years old they can attend school in New Zealand.
 For more information about schooling in New Zealand visit the Ministry of Education website.

 Is there someone who has worked in New Zealand that I could talk to?